Create an Airwallex account today

 Why should you use South Korean Won (KRW) for payments?

 In South Korea, cashless and digital currency transactions have become mainstream.
-The local landscape has fully embraced the era of digitalization, with most stores and public transportation opting for digital payments.
+The local landscape has fully embraced the era of digitalisation, with most stores and public transportation opting for digital payments.
 In addition to daily life, using KRW also simplifies payment when dealing with Korean suppliers like food companies or local businesses.
-This method is straightforward, and helps sidestepping currency conversion costs and minimize associated handling fees.
+This method is straightforward, and helps sidestepping currency conversion costs and minimise associated handling fees.

-3 common methods to transfer to Korea
+What are the 3 common methods to transfer to Korea?

-Bank international remittance services (wire transfers or through online banking): Sending money to Korea through bank branches, online banking or mobile application is the mainstream and most common approach.
+Sending money to Korea through bank branches, online banking or mobile applications is the mainstream and most common approach.
 Remitters will need to provide the recipient’s Korean bank information, such as bank account number, branch code, SWIFT code and more.
 This method usually incurs multiple charges and higher FX rates, with the transaction speed subject to the policies of the involved banks and international remittance limitations.

-Money changers: Some money changers in Hong Kong offer remittance services, but not all offer the option to send funds to South Korea.
+Some money changers in Hong Kong offer remittance services, but not all offer the option to send funds to South Korea.
 The reputation and credibility of money changers vary widely, with occasional reports surfacing about unlicensed operations or questionable credibility.
 Remitters may also face elevated FX rates, potential handling charges, and restrictions on the remittance amount.
 Therefore, money changers may not be the most suitable option for large remittances.

 Comparing various approaches to sending money to Korea